Aleksej10/canvas/README.md

 Make a high-low card game using React/Redux and Canvas.

 ## What's been done so far
-* UI
+* Gameplay UI
-  - game view
+  - `<div>` cards
     * back of the card with buttons for guessing higher or lower
     * last opened card indicating how the last guess went
     * previous cards stacked on top of each other
+    * arrows in bottom-left corner indicating what user guessed for that card
-  - betting view
+  - `<canvas>` cards
+    * cards stacked on top of each other
+    * last guess (higher/lower) is indicated by card's position
-    * reset button
+* Controls UI
-    * current bet and buttons for chagning bet size
+  - `new game`, `reset`, `collect` and buttons for changing bet size.
-    * total amount
 * Logic
-  - minimum bet is 10
+  - minimum bet is 5
   - deck gets shuffled after each round
-  - round ends with a loss or with a game reset
+  - round ends with a loss, `collect` or with `reset`
-  - if user's guess is correct, bet size is won and bet size remains the same
+  - if user's guess is correct, his in-round money doubles
-  - if user's guess is not correct, player loses the money he bet, and bet size is updated like this:
+  - if user's guess is not correct, he loses all in-round money
-      * user has enough money to bet the same amout again: bet amout is kept
-      * user have less than 10 units left: game ends
-      * otherwise: bet size is changed to 10

 * Conditions
   - [x] Build a game interface using React/Redux.
   - [x] On refresh, the game must continue from before refresh.
-  - [ ] Render the cards using canvas.
+  - [x] Render the cards using canvas.

+## Note
+I kept both canvas and div-element generated playing cards because
+I didn't like how the canvas generated ones turend out to be.

 ## Run localy
 * Create new react project with